Download Production Tools

 What if I’m on a tight budget and can’t afford classes or consulting?

 You really can’t afford not to get sound business advice – especially in this industry.
 The stakes are high since the garment industry is strictly regulated and very competitive.
-Your very first class or consultation will pay for itself with your first informed fabric purchase or sample order.
+Your very first seminar or consultation will pay for itself with your first informed fabric purchase or sample order.

 What is the best stage to schedule a private consultation?

 The earlier we meet the more likely you are to make better decisions that save money.
 Some folks prefer to meet with me when they have samples in hand.
 I recommend meeting before you start the sample process, since the garment type can dictate the approach to sampling.
 Clients often find that a consultation shapes their business strategy in ways they didn’t anticipate, and helps form a scalable plan to profit.

 Why are factory tours limited to 20 people?

 This is for safety reasons, and so that each participant can hear me speak.
 The factories are compact and space is tight.
 Their business needs to continue to function during our visit.
 If we are respectful of their business needs, then we will continue to be welcomed back.
 Sign up for early alerts on upcoming tours, sourcing trips, and new educational opportunities coming to Garment Industry 411.
 Respond quickly to these as they always sell out!